Ashley S. Hammond

 Leakey Foundation (2015-2016) and the Wenner-Gren Foundation (2016-2017).
 My study is quantifying phenotypic variation in pelvis shape across anthropoid primates, including newly available fossil pelves, using a 3D geometric morphometric approach.
 As the study moves forward, the expected pelvic shapes for different last common ancestors (LCAs), and considering different phylogenetic and evolutionary scenarios, will then be quantitatively reconstructed at internal nodes in the hominid tree and rendered using novel visualization approaches.
 This study will allow me to model and measure the amount and directionality of pelvic shape change within each lineage in order to evaluate claims for convergence in pelvic morphology in extant great apes.

 Another major on-going endeavor is also my long-term career objective: the discovery, description, and analysis of new fossil primates from East Africa.
 The Eastern African Rift System is the most important place in the world for understanding primate and human evolution.
 My research in the region has focused on the Omo-Turkana Basin (southern Ethiopia-northern Kenya), where I have worked since 2009, because it has primate-bearing deposits spanning the entire time period during which apes and hominins evolved (late Oligocene through the late Pleistocene).
-At the earliest end of this time period, I am describing hominoid-like fossils from the late Oligocene (~24-28 Myr) Eragaleit Beds of Losodok, Kenya, at the gracious invitation of Meave and Richard Leakey.
-At the most recent end of the timescale, I am assessing the adaptations of the earliest anatomically modern Homo sapiens (195 kyr) from the Kibish Formation, Ethiopia, in collaboration with John Fleagle.
-Continuing paleontological field research remains a fundamental priority for me, and I hope to continue field projects in the Omo-Turkana Basin and also initiate projects in unexplored localities.
+Continuing paleontological field research remains a fundamental priority for me.

 Approaches